quentinchen727/notes/system_design.md

 Memcache is a look-aside cache, which means in case of a cache miss, you hav e to populate the entry by yourself, different from look-through/cache-through cache.

+## ZooKeeper
+ZooKeeper is a distributed co-ordination service to manager large set of hosts.
+It becomes a standard for organized service used by Hadoop, Hbase, and other distributed frameworks.
+Physical: Cluster + Node
+Logical: Server + client.
+Server applications are distributed and have a common interface.
+Benifits of Distributed Applications:
+- Reliability
+- Scalability
+- Transparency
+Challenges of Distributed Applcations:
+- Race condition
+- Deadlock
+- Inconsistency

+Services provided:
+- Naming service: identifying the nodes by names;
+- Configuration management
+- Cluster management
+- Leader election
+- Locking and synchronization service
+- Highly reliable data registry.

+##Database
+Database engine is composed of stoarge engine and query processor.
+Presto is designed for running interactive analytic queries against different data sources with different data store.